samratbhatnagar/architecture-center/docs/data-guide/relational-data/data-warehousing.md

 - [Migrating Data to Azure SQL Data Warehouse](https://blogs.msdn.microsoft.com/sqlcat/2016/08/18/migrating-data-to-azure-sql-data-warehouse-in-practice/)

 - [Common ISV Application Patterns Using Azure SQL Data Warehouse](https://blogs.msdn.microsoft.com/sqlcat/2017/09/05/common-isv-application-patterns-using-azure-sql-data-warehouse/)

+[Azure Databricks](/azure/azure-databricks/what-is-azure-databricks) with [Delta Lake](https://docs.azuredatabricks.net/delta/index.html#id1) offers an interesting hybrid solution by operating as both a data lake that can scale to store nearly limitless amounts of data, as well as a data warehouse that allows you to efficiently query against this data, even while simultaneously ingesting new data in real time.
+Azure Databricks provides a fully managed unified Apache Spark platform on which you can efficiently perform stream and batch processing workloads on petabytes of data.
+What Delta Lake adds is transactional insertions, deletions, upserts, and queries.
+Delta Lake performs optimizations on the files and automatically indexes, compacts, and caches the data.
+Because Azure Databricks uses either [Azure Blob storage](/azure/storage/blobs/storage-blobs-introduction) or [Azure Data Lake Storage](/azure/storage/blobs/data-lake-storage-introduction) under the covers, what you get is the scale and cost-efficiency of a data lake, coupled with the reliability and performance of a data warehouse.

 ## Key selection criteria